-Only arrange an in-person viewing right now if you are can’t move forward with your wedding plans without doing so; remember it is safer to stay at home.
+Only arrange an in-person viewing if you can’t move forward with your wedding plans without doing so; remember it is safer to stay at home.

-Bear in mind that many venues are using this time for renovations, the team that usually carry out show-rounds may have been furloughed and the venue will be lacking its usual atmosphere.
-You’ll get more from the viewing if you can wait until July when hospitality venues start to open.
+Bear in mind that many venues are using this time for renovations, the team that usually carry out show-rounds may have been furloughed or on reduced hours and the venue will be lacking its usual atmosphere.
+However, as of July, hospitality venues have started to open again.
+So, you’ll be able to get more from the viewing going forward.

 Arranging a viewing

-Email (rather than call) your venue to see if they are offering appointments as many will be waiting until after 4th July.
+Email (rather than call) your venue to see if they are offering appointments.
 You can find email links to most UK venues online here.

 Look online, watch video venue tours and speak to your venue to ensure that the venue is suitable for your needs.
 In-person viewings should be the last stage in the selection process, rather than at the start of short-listing.

-Minimise the number of people attending the viewing and only attend with members of your own household.
-Check in advance if the venue is happy for other family members to join the tour via their mobile phone, for example using Facetime, Whatsapp or Zoom.
+Minimise the number of people attending the viewing and only attend with members of your own household or as just the two of you to ensure the safety of all.
+If you are wanting other people to join, such as your mum or a sibling, check in advance if the venue is happy for these people to join the tour via their mobile phone, for example using Facetime, Whatsapp or Zoom.

 Attending a viewing

 In line with government guidance, anyone experiencing coronavirus symptoms should be staying at home, to help prevent further spread of the disease.
 You should not attend a viewing if you or anyone in your household is displaying COVID-19 symptoms or has not yet completed the required period of household self-isolation.
-You should not attend a viewing if you are in a high-risk or shielded category.
+You should take extra precautions to keep yourself safe if you are in the high-risk category.